 About Carlos Estape

 Carlos and Allison Estapé - We have a passion for the natural world and have traveled extensively in search of adventure.
-We are both photographers, divers, SCUBA instructors and underwater guides based in the Florida Keys.
-Our love for the sea has taken us all over the world and combined we have made thousands of dives over our lifetime in locations such as the Caribbean, Micronesia, Indonesia, Australia, the Coral Sea, Fiji and the Indian Ocean besides here in our own backyard of the Florida Keys.
+We are both photographers, divers, SCUBA instructors and underwater naturalists based in the Florida Keys.
+Our love for the sea has taken us all over the world and combined we have made thousands of dives over our lifetime in locations such as the Caribbean, Baja, Micronesia, Indonesia, Australia, the Coral Sea, Fiji and the Indian Ocean besides here in our own backyard of the Florida Keys.

 Our work will soon be featured in interpretive panels for an educational and conservation project benefiting seabirds on the Oregon coast at the Oregon Islands National Wildlife Refuge.